temporalio/documentation/blog/2020-11-19-error-message-design.md

 When something goes wrong, chances are you already knew it - all a cryptic error message does is confirm your suspicion *and* tell you that you're gonna need to read through a bunch of code to figure out your error.

-As framework and library designers, we can and should do better for our users with some careful design principles.
+As framework and library designers, we can and should do better for our users by carefully following a few design principles.

 ## Why We Should Care